Iranian Artists Face Worsening Persecution | LatestLY

 When internationally renowned rapper Toomaj Salehi released songs in support of the Amini solidarity protests, he was found guilty of "spreading propaganda against the regime," among other crimes.

 In April 2023, Iran's Islamic Revolutionary Court sentenced the musician to death.
-It was later overturned, though the rapper remains in prison and is facing new charges.
+The penalty was overturnedin June 2024 and Toomaj was released from prison in December.
+However he was on trial again in February, facing new charges over a song, according to the Iran-based Human Rights Activists News Agency.

 In a video posted online, Salehi described how he was tortured during arrest, with repeated beatings resulting in fractures in his hands and leg.
-He added that he spent eight to nine months in solitary confinement.
+He added that he spent near nine months in solitary confinement.

+Meanwhile, singer Mehdi Yarrahi was sentenced to nearly three years in prison in January 2024 after criticizing Iran's headscarf requirement for women, and recently received 74 lashes while under house arrest.

 Iranian artists regularly subjected to torture

-Note: Editor's Note: A previous version of this article stated that the rapper Toomaj Salehi is still in prison in Iran.
-He was in fact released in December 2024, though as of March 10 is again facing trial.
-The current text has been corrected accordingly.